DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <h1>Damiano Rizzato - Flutist</h1>
 Welcome to the official professional website of Damiano Rizzato, created to connect venues, artistic directors, classical music enthusiasts, and social media followers with Damiano.

-This website serves as a landing page that allows various visitors to:
+This website serves as a landing page that allows various visitors, most likely adults, located in the Zaanstad area in the Netherlands, to:

 <ul>
 <li>Discover more about his background and career;</li>